ElectrifyPro/cas-rs/cas-parser/README.md

 // ...
 ```

-See `cas-compute`'s documentation for examples of running CalcScript programs.
+See `cas-vm`'s documentation for examples of compiling and executing CalcScript
+programs.

 # Language guide